 Consider a trivalent vertex in which strands enter from the left and right, and one strand exits to the top.
-Suppose the strands are assigned the sets $K$ on the left, $L$ on the right, and $K \cup L$ on the top.
-We replace this vertex with a cobweb that has the following strands: \begin{itemize} \item for every $i \in K$ and $j \not \in K \cup L$ there is a strand labeled $\alpha_{i,j}$ going from the left to the top, \item for every $i \in L$ and $j \not \in K \cup L$ there is a strand labeled $\alpha_{i,j}$ going from the right to the top, and \item for every $i \in K$ and $j \in L$ there are strands labeled $\alpha_{i,j}$ and $\alpha_{j,i}$ that come from the left and right to meet at a bivalent vertex with a tag pointing up. \end{itemize} For a trivalent vertex with one strand oriented in and two strands oriented out, simply reverse all of the arrows in the above.
+Suppose the strands are assigned $K$ on the left, $L$ on the right, and $K \cup L$ on the top, were $K$ and $L$ are disjoint subsets of $\{1,\dots,n\}$.
+We replace this vertex with a cobweb that has the following strands: \begin{itemize} \item for every $i \in K$ and $j \not \in K \cup L$ there is a strand labeled $\alpha_{i,j}$ going from the left to the top, \item for every $i \in L$ and $j \not \in K \cup L$ there is a strand labeled $\alpha_{i,j}$ going from the right to the top, and \item for every $i \in K$ and $j \in L$ there are strands labeled $\alpha_{i,j}$ and $\alpha_{j,i}$ that come from the left and right to meet at a bivalent vertex with a tag pointing up. \end{itemize} For a trivalent vertex with one strand oriented in and two strands oriented out, simply reverse all of the arrows in the above description.